-- Joseph Medical Center in Stockton, CA is a 355-bed hospital and part of the Common Spirit/ Dignity health system.
+- Joseph’s Medical Center in Stockton, CA, is a 355-bed hospital and part of the Common Spirit/Dignity Health system.

-- Joseph’s is the largest hospital in San Joaquin County and considered the 10th busiest cardiothoracic department in California.
+- Joseph’s Medical Center is the largest hospital in San Joaquin County and considered the 10th busiest cardiothoracic department in California.

 - The hospital has plans underway for a major building and services expansion in the next few years.

-- The Anesthesia Residency program started in July 2021 with 10 total Residents (4 PGY2/CA1 and 6 PGY1) with approval for an additional 6 new Residents annually up to 24 total in the program.
+- The Anesthesia Residency program started in July 2021 with 10 total Residents (4 PGY2/CA1 and 6 PGY1) and with approval for an additional 6 new Residents annually, up to 24 total in the program.

-- Residency subspecialty training currently available at St. Joseph’s include Cardiac, Obstetrics, Critical Care, Acute and Chronic Pain, and Pediatrics.
+- Residency subspecialty training currently available at St. Joseph’s include cardiac, obstetrics, critical care, acute and chronic pain, and eventually, pediatrics.

-- Joseph’s is centrally and conveniently located only 50 minutes from Sacramento, San Francisco only 90 mins away, and Yosemite National Park and Lake Tahoe only a few hours away.
+- Joseph’s is centrally and conveniently located only 50 minutes from Sacramento, only 90 minutes from San Francisco and Yosemite National Park, and only a few hours from Lake Tahoe.